eduardopahl/h2o_simple/README.md

-# H2O Simple 💧
+# H2OSync 💧

 A simple Flutter app to track your daily water intake with full internationalization support.

 ## 📱 About the App

-H2O Simple is a hydration tracking app that helps you keep your water levels on track.
+H2OSync is a hydration tracking app that helps you keep your water levels on track.
 With a clean and intuitive interface, you can easily log your water intake and monitor your progress over time.
 The app supports multiple languages and automatically adapts to your device's language settings.

 ### ✨ Features